-When you boil it down, workforce planning is a process used to align the business goals with the organization's workforce needs.
+In fact, when you boil it down, workforce planning is a process that should be used to align the business goals with the organization's workforce needs.
 Usually, this is a time to review the following:

 - Lessons learned in the previous year